 Gradually, over 7 to 10 days.
 Start with 25% new food mixed with 75% current food, then shift the ratio every two to three days.
 This breed tends toward sensitive stomachs, so rushing the transition usually ends in digestive upset.

 The right kibble depends on your dog and your budget.
 Any of these five provides a solid nutritional foundation.
-For a broader view of all food types, our feeding guide covers kibble alongside wet, raw, and fresh options.
+For a broader view of all food types, our food guides for the breed cover kibble alongside wet, raw, and fresh options.
 And if cost is a factor, our feeding cost breakdown puts the numbers in context.

 Disclaimer: This content is for general informational purposes only and is not veterinary advice.
 Consult a licensed veterinarian for decisions about your dog's health, diet, or medical care.
 Read full disclaimer →